OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

         DoSomething();
     }

-Note: this is a fairly new requirement, so you'll encounter a lot of non-compliant code.
+Note: you may encounter non-compliant code.

 Control and loop statements should have the opening brace on the same line: